 While these are obvious questions to answer in your content, how to best answer them is not obvious.
-Some questions have an objective, factual answers, while others involve subjective judgments.
-Most buyers want a combination of straightforward facts, and reassuring information that will give them the confidence they will not regret their decision.
+Some questions have a goal, factual answers, while others involve subjective judgments.
+Most buyers want a combination of straightforward facts and reassuring information that will give them the confidence they will not regret their decision.
 The best-converting content will provide facts that are backed by credible promises.

 How Startups Can Use Decision Content

 When the buyer reviews a startup’s decision stage content, they may still be looking at similar content from competitors, some of which may be well-established.
 The startup has made the customer’s shortlist, but can’t assume that the buyer doesn’t harbour lingering doubts.